Gaudeamus Award 2024

 CATEGORY 1 | OPEN CATEGORY

-Music installations or solo works with or without electronics, the use of video and / or (live-) electronics is encouraged.
+Music installations, multi- or interdisciplinary works, solo works with or without electronics, or unusual instrumentations; the use of video and / or (live-) electronics is encouraged.
 Up to 12 musicians/performers everything is possible, but within this category we’re not looking for regular ensemble pieces.

 CATEGORY 2a | SENSORIC SOUND INSTALLATIONS